ory/hydra/README.md

 ### Consulting

 Access Control, OAuth 2.0, and OpenID Connect are rich topics with many nuances and implementation details.
-Not to worry, because we offer consulting services both on these topics and our ORY Cloud Security products.
+Not to worry, because we offer consulting services both on these topics and our ORY API Security products.

 We are not your typical enterprise partner, but an agile, polite, highly talented, and extremely productive team of technology experts.
 You will never talk with interns, out-sourced support staff, or bots - but always with the owners and maintainers of the respective products, or even the founders themselves.